tulantran/project-based-learning/huffman/README.md

 ## Overview

 Huffman coding is a lossless data compression algorithm.
-It uses variable-length binary codes for encoding symbols, where frequently occurring symbols have shorter codes,4 and infrequently occurring symbols have longer codes.
+It uses variable-length binary codes for encoding symbols, where frequently occurring symbols have shorter codes, and infrequently occurring symbols have longer codes.
 This implementation uses custom data structures like priority queues and binary trees to perform Huffman encoding and decoding.

 ## Features